Aura vs. LifeLock 2026: Robust Features vs. Maximum Insurance Premiums

 Aura offers a 14-day free trial with a 60-day money-back guarantee.
 To sign up for this trial, you’ll need to input a payment method: either a credit/debit card, Apple Pay, or PayPal.
 We love using services like Apple Pay and PayPal because they make canceling easier, but you can also use your card.

 Aura’s plans are relatively simple because most online security features are available across all levels.
 The only real difference, other than increased storage and devices, is the addition of parental controls on the Family plan.
-Otherwise, Aura offers its identity theft protection features to all customers.
+Otherwise, Aura offers its identity theft protection features to all customers, making it a high-value ID theft service.

 • Aura Individual: This plan provides all features available for adults, including $1 million in identity theft insurance, a cloud storage vault (1GB), online and device security for up to 10 devices, a privacy assistant, and more.